 - Internships: Just because a position may not be titled “Internship” doesn’t mean it can’t be turned into one.
 Depending on the type of work and the employer’s preference, a part-time or volunteer opportunity may be able to turn into an internship.

-- Full-Time Jobs: Not all jobs are posted!
-Sometimes employers have very little time to post an open position to a job board, or even their website.
+- Full-Time Jobs: Not all jobs and internships are posted!
+Sometimes employers have very little time to post an open position to a job and internship board, or even their website.
 If you’re interested in an organization but they do not have a position posted, reach out to them with a letter of inquiry and a resume.
 In this letter (very similar to a cover letter) you can state your interest and though there is not a position posted, you have certain experiences and skills you feel would benefit the company.
 You never know, they may have just the right position waiting for you!

 Job and Internship Search Resources